 MintMCP enforces security guardrails at multiple levels:

-- OAuth 2.0 and SAML integration with enterprise identity providers
+- SSO and SCIM-driven RBAC with enterprise identity providers and IdP groups

 - Role-based access control defining who can use which AI tools

-- Granular tool permissions configuring access by role (e.g., read-only operations)
+- Granular tool permissions configuring access by role, for example read-only operations

 These controls address the reality that coding agents operate with extensive system access.
 Without proper governance, AI tools function as black boxes with significant security risks.